Read on to learn all about student credit cards.

 Like any credit account, there's a criteria you'll have to meet:

-Some companies will require a credit history, whereas some are completely fine if you've never used credit.
-So, we've considered this with our recommendations that you'll read about soon.
+Some companies will require a credit history too, whereas some will accept you if you've never used credit before.

 It's also important to know that some credit card companies require you to have a student current account with them before you can apply for a student credit card.
 However, other options are available if you have an existing account with a different bank.